-In the normal course of business, we contract with service providers to assist in the performance of research and development, financial strategy, audit, tax and legal support.
+In the normal course of business, we contract with service providers to assist in the performance of R&D, including drug product manufacturing, process development, clinical and preclinical development, and G&A including financial strategy, audit, tax and legal support.
 We can elect to discontinue the work under these agreements at any time.
 We could also enter into collaborative research and development, contract research, manufacturing and supplier agreements in the future, which may require upfront payments and/or long-term commitments of cash.